Home » Things to do » Family Fun Days Out » Day Trips

 If travelling by bus, there is a bus station in between the Museum and QPAC called South Bank busway station.
 Catching the train more your style?
 Ensure that you disembark at South Brisbane, not South Bank, for the cultural precinct.
 If you get off at South Bank you’ll have quite a distance to walk which could be an issue with little ones.

-There are many secure parking options in the area but check your maps prior to driving in – many of the streets are one way and can be confusing for a first-timer.
+There are many secure parking options in the area, including the Cultural Precinct Car Park which has a flat daily rate of $18 per entry, but check your maps prior to driving in – many of the streets are one way and can be confusing for a first-timer.
 Think smart and book your spot in advance (click here) to ensure you pay a discounted rate.
 Ticket inspectors regularly patrol the South Bank area so make sure you’re not caught out!

 What’s else should I know about?